kepano/kepano-obsidian/Readme.md

 - Avoid folders for organization
 - Avoid non-standard Markdown

+Having a [consistent style](https://stephango.com/style) collapses hundreds of future decisions into one, and gives me focus.
+I always pluralize tags so I never have to wonder what to name new tags.
+Choose the rules that feel comfortable to you.
 ### Rating system

 Anything with a `rating` uses an integer from 1 to 7